-At the visitor center, a gift shop, public restroom, and 103 parking spaces are available.
-From there, travelers can continue along the highway or use the reservoir as a jumping off point for a few outdoor activities.
+At the visitor center, a gift shop, a public restroom, and 103 parking spaces are available.
+From there, travelers can continue along the highway or use the reservoir as a jumping-off point for a few outdoor activities.
 There are additional activities within the nearby Pike National Forest.

 Boating: Non-motorized, carry-in boats are permitted to float on Crystal Creek Reservoir.
 There are no rentals available onsite and trailers are prohibited along Pikes Peak Toll Road

 Fishing: Licensed fishing is permitted in the Crystal Creek Reservoir, with the visitor’s center offering bait and tackle for sale.
 The lake is well stocked, with easy angling for rainbow, cutthroat, lake, brown, and brook trout.
 Crystal Creek Reservoir is a great place for families and children to fish among panoramic alpine views.
 Fishing is permitted both from a boat and along the 3-mile shoreline, however, it is prohibited from the dam.

 Hiking: There is a shoreline hiking trail open for foot traffic along the perimeter of the Crystal Creek Reservoir.
 For a more drastic journey, the Crystal Reservoir can also be reached via a hiking trail starting in Green Mountain Falls, Colorado.

 Picnicking: Picnic tables and benches are available for visitors to use at no additional fee around the Crystal Creek Reservoir.